ispc/ispc/docs/ispc_for_xe.rst

 Below is the list of known limitations of ``Intel® ISPC for Xe``:

-* Limited function pointers support on Xe platforms.
-You may experience incorrect program execution, so we recommend avoiding usage of function pointers.
-  Also ``print`` is not supported within functions called through function pointer.
-* Limited stack calls support.
-We recommend inlining functions as much as you can by marking them ``inline``.
 * Floating point computations are not guaranteed to be bit-reproducible between CPU and GPU.
 Specifically this true for math library functions.
 Please consider it when designing your algorithms.
 * ``alloca`` with non-constant parameter is not supported yet.
 * Global variables are "kernel-local".
 Unlike on CPU, the value of global variable on GPU will not be kept between multiple launches.
-* VC backend does not support modules with unresolved dependencies, so before passing SPIR-V module to ISPC Runtime, ensure that all dependencies are resolved.

 There are several features that we do not plan to implement for GPU: